- Actor, Music, Producer

 As a Singer

-In 2002, Shruti sang along with the veteran singer, K.J.
-Yesudas for the film En Mana Vaanil.
+In 2002, Shruti sang for film En Mana Vaanil.
 The actress is also noted for her singing in the Gautham Menon directed film Vaaranam Aayiram that released in 2008.
-The following year, Shruti sang the tiled track in her Bollywood debut film, Luck.
-In 2010, the actress-cum-singer collaborated with American musician, Dave Kushner for the film Hisss; while Kushner composed music for the songs, Shruti wrote the lyrics and sang the song.
-She even appeared in a promotional video for the film.
+Later, Shruti sang the tiled track in her Bollywood debut film, Luck.
+In 2010, she collaborated with American musician, Dave Kushner for the film Hisss; while Kushner composed music for the songs, Shruti wrote the lyrics and sang the song.